Ottawa: Early history

-Ottawa is situated on the traditional land of the Algonquins, a broad Indigenous people who are closely related to the Odawa and Ojibwe peoples.

 The Ottawa Valley became habitable around 10,000 years ago, following the natural draining of the Champlain Sea.
 Archaeological findings of arrowheads, tools and pottery indicate that Indigenous populations first settled in the area about 6,500 years ago.
 These findings suggest that these Algonquin people were engaged in foraging, hunting and fishing, but also trade and travel.
 Three major rivers meet within Ottawa, making it an important trade and travel area for thousands of years.
+The Algonquins are a broad Indigenous people who are closely related to the Odawa and Ojibwe peoples.
 This period ended with the arrival of settlers and colonization of North America by Europeans during and after the 15th century.